ingrammicro-xvantage/xi-sdk-go/docs/InvoicesAPI.md

 	iMCustomerNumber := "20-222222" // string | Your unique Ingram Micro customer number.
 	iMCountryCode := "US" // string | Two-character ISO country code. iMCorrelationID := "fbac82ba-cf0a-4bcf-fc03-0c5084" // string | Unique transaction number to identify each transaction across all the systems. iMApplicationID := "MyCompany" // string | Unique value used to identify the sender of the transaction.
-Example: MyCompany. (optional) customerType := "invoice" // string | it should be invoice or order (optional) includeSerialNumbers := false // bool | if serial in the response send as true or else false (optional)
+Example: MyCompany. customerType := "invoice" // string | it should be invoice or order (optional) includeSerialNumbers := false // bool | if serial in the response send as true or else false (optional)